vacp2p/rfc-index/vac/raw/mix.md

 ### Structure

 The sender appends the PoW to the serialized libp2p message, `libp2p_message`, in a structured format, making it easy to parse and verify by the exit node.
-The sender include the PoW as follows:
+The sender includes the PoW as follows:

  `message = <libp2p_message_bytes | timestamp | nonce>`